-A home equity line of credit that is often shortened to HELOC is a loan you get using the equity you own in your home.
-Think of it almost like a credit card, with the set limit you can borrow is the amount of capital you have when you first sign up for HELOC.
+There are no late fees, prepayment fees, or origination fees.
+A home repair loan is a general term and can refer to a personal loan used for home repairs or another type of loan, such as a home equity loan.
+A home equity line of credit (HELOC) is a loan you get using the equity you own in your home.
+Think of it almost like a credit card, with the set limit you can borrow being the amount of capital you have when you first sign up for HELOC.
 Most of the time, you will have a 10-year withdrawal period during which you can withdraw money from this fund, followed by a 20-year repayment period.
-There are some advantages to using a home equity line of credit to finance home repairs.
+Cash-out refinancing doesn't borrow from your existing mortgage.

-For those who just need repairs, the home improvement loan is perfect for replacing a leaky roof, drafty windows, insulation or even broken appliances.
+Instead, you create a completely new mortgage for your property, complete with your own rates, loan terms and payment schedule.
+This means that you may be able to get additional benefits from refinancing with cash out if mortgage rates have become more favorable since you first bought your home.
+An FHA Title 1 loan allows you to borrow money specifically for many types of home repairs and improvements.
+If you qualify for a low-interest introductory offer on a new credit card and are able to pay for the purchase during the promotional period, it may make financial sense to use it for an emergency home repair.
 The 1% rule dictates that you must set aside 1% of the purchase price of your home each year for potential repair costs.
 Using a credit card to finance home repairs can be an easy way to do this, especially if you have a high enough limit on your existing credit card to simply borrow money there.
-The HOME Investment Partnership Program, for example, can help cover repairs for low-income homeowners.
+The HOME Investment Partnership Program can help cover repairs for low-income homeowners.